shielsr/assignment-03/documentation.md

 <a id="countdown-timer"></a>

 ### Countdown timer
 The countdown was trickier.
 I wanted to show a countdown timer on the /buy page.
 I initially did it based on the day (i.e. the buy form appeared at midnight), but this didn't allow for a sale starting at, say, 9.30am (which, in a real-world scenario, would be the case).
 I then switched from days to seconds in my `countdown()` method.
 I also wanted to make it readable to the user in days, hours, mins, seconds.
 I initially did this in Jinja, but then realised it would be better to do it in Javascript.

+Note: The Render.com server operates in UTC rather than Ireland's UTC+1, so for now the deployed app is one hour behind Irish time.

 <br>